 WARNING: This is a controlled document.
-Hardcopies or this document may not be the latest version.
-Before using this document, check it is the latest version; refer to Council's website www.portstephens.nsw.gov.a are not covered by s356 of the Local
+Hardcopies of this document may not be the latest version.
+Before using this document, check it is the latest version; refer to Council's website www.portstephens.nsw.gov.a are not covered by s356 of the Local Government Act.